Lassen County Uber Accident Lawyers

 - $30,000 per accident for property damage.

-- The Driver Is On The Way To Pick Up Or Drop Off A Passenger — Uber provides insurance for accidents where the driver is at fault.
+- The Driver Is on the Way to Pick up or Drop Off a Passenger — Uber provides insurance for accidents that occur when the driver is en route to pick up or is actively transporting a passenger.
 This policy provides at least $1,000,000 in liability coverage for property damage and injuries.

 However, none of these policies apply if a collision occurs while the driver is logged out of the Uber app.
 The driver’s auto insurance is responsible for any damages.